tenox7/ntutils/dialog/README.md

 This is a port of Thomas E. Dickey [Dialog](https://invisible-island.net/dialog/) to Windows NT Console.

-It works suprisingly well with Windows CMD scripts.
+It works suprisingly well with Windows CMD/BAT scripts.

 This example lets you pick WIM file for DISM in WinPE using Dialog Menu: